This blog may contain affiliate links. Read our disclosure policy for more info.

 Things to do in San Juan del Sur

 Learn to surf: For those who don’t already surf, San Juan del Sur provides a great opportunity to learn.
-Around town, there are plenty of surf schools who both rent surfboards and teach surfing.
-I personally did surf lessons in San Juan del Sur and loved them.
-Each lesson cost Bailey and I $25 USD for over an hour and included board rental and a shuttle to Playa Hermosa, a great surf break for learning.
+Around town, there are plenty of surf schools that both rent surfboards and teach surfing.
+I personally did surf lessons like these 2-hour ones in San Juan del Sur and loved them.
+If you buy in advance each lesson costs around $40 USD and includes board rental and a shuttle to Playa Maderas, a great surf break for learning.

 Sunday Funday Party: The Sunday Funday “pool crawl” is Central America’s biggest party.
 Over the day and night, you’ll visit five bars along with hundreds of other travelers.
 Of course, the party only happens on Sunday so make sure you’re there!